ncaptier/brca-cdh1/README.md

 # brca-cdh1

-This repository proposes a Pytorch implementation of vision transformer model with a distance-aware self-attention mechanism to predict the CDH1 mutational status of breast cancer patients from Whole Slide Images (WSI).
+This repository proposes a Pytorch implementation of a vision transformer model with a distance-aware self-attention mechanism to predict the CDH1 mutational status of breast cancer patients from Whole Slide Images (WSI).

 This Python implementation is inspired by the [STAMP protocol](https://github.com/KatherLab/STAMP) as well as by [a work from Ali Haider Ahmad](https://github.com/AliHaiderAhmad001/Self-Attention-with-Relative-Position-Representations).